check-spelling/check-spelling-docs/@actions-upload-artifact.md

 Few highlights:

-- providing api version as a part of a query string is not heeded, works fine without it.
+- providing api version as a part of a query string is not needed, works fine without it.

 - There are 3 queries.